Documenting COVID-19 at LSU

 Share Your Stories

-LSU Libraries Special Collections is launching a campus-wide initiative to record the personal experiences of LSU students, staff, and faculty during the COVID-19 outbreak and contribute them to the University Archives.
+LSU Libraries Special Collections has a campus-wide initiative to record the personal experiences of the LSU community during the COVID-19 pandemic.
 We encourage you to share stories, photos, videos, audio recordings, visual & textual creative works, and other documentation about your experiences during the COVID-19 pandemic.

 How to Participate